 At a large community college system in central Florida, 40% of the more than 20,000 students who take developmental math each year don't pass.
 Similar patterns are found in community colleges across the U.S.

 Mindsets are our beliefs and perceptions about learning.
 They shape how we interpret difficulty, and research shows they are critical predictors of academic performance, persistence, and motivation.
 We are primarily interested in three main learning mindsets.
+Read more about learning mindsets in the latest publications by Motivate Lab faculty.

 By combining psychological science with design thinking and leveraging strategic researcher-practitioner partnerships, we seek to instigate positive change in organizations, from the individual to the policy level.
 We utilize best practices in design-based research, randomized control trials, and mixed-methods research to find optimal solutions to meet our partners' needs.